asticode/go-astilectron/README.md

 * when assigning a role to a menu item, `go-astilectron` won't be able to capture its click event
 * on MacOS there's no such thing as a window menu, only app menus therefore my advice is to stick to one global app menu instead of creating separate window menus
+* on MacOS MenuItem without SubMenu is not displayed

 ## Tray